Moesif/moesifpythonrequest/README.md

 ```

 ## Configure
-See the available [configuration options](#configuration-options) to learn how to configure the middleware for your use case.
+See the available [configuration options](#configuration-options) to learn how to configure `moesifpythonrequest` for your use case.

 ## How to Use